Email Us

 2. Cluster 1 has stem transcriptional features

-The study compared single-cell transcriptomic data between cluster 1 cells and NG2+ periarteriolar cells, LEPR+ peri-sinusoidal cells, and paraxial mesoderm cells.
+The study compared single-cell transcriptomic data between cluster 1 cells and NG2+ periarteriolar cells, LEPR+ perisinusoidal cells, and paraxial mesoderm cells.
 Cluster 1 was closely associated with NG2+ periarteriole cells (Fig. 2C) and paraxial mesoderm cells (Fig. 2D).
-Notch signaling-related stemness genes (E2F1, EZH2, and TFDP1), apoptosis negative regulator genes (HMGB2, BRCA1, PAK4, and MAZ), and the polycomb groups (PCGF6 and PHC1) were strongly co-expressed in Cluster 1 (Figure 2C). , D).
-These observations suggest that cluster 1 cells resemble mesodermal progenitors with the ability to self-renew and differentiate into multiple mesodermal cell lineages.
+Notch signaling-related stemness genes (E2F1, EZH2, and TFDP1), apoptosis negative regulator genes (HMGB2, BRCA1, PAK4, and MAZ), and polycomb groups genes (PCGF6 and PHC1) were strongly co-expressed in Cluster 1 (Fig. 2C, D).
+These observations indicate that cluster 1 cells resemble mesodermal progenitors with the ability to self-renew and differentiate into multiple mesodermal cell lineages.

 Figure 2.
 Identification of specialized stem-like cells (Cluster 1) with high proliferative capacity.